BF-FrontEnd-class/agile-development-group2-hyf-rebuild/planning/backlog.md

 ### Logo

-- [ ] As an user I can find the logo
+- [ ] As an user I can find the logo of the organization
   - _There's a logo the of the organization._

 ### Navigation bar